Month 12, Day 17, Thursday 9:05 a.m.

 Tanya shook her head.
 “They’re fine.
 A little too curious, maybe, and as stupid as most first-term students, but nothing abnormal.
 I’ll make sure to thoroughly educate them on the proper procedures for evacuation when this is over,” she said, giving the both of them a look promising punishment.

-The professor turned and opened the inner door for them, apparently unconcerned by the results of the spell.
+The professor turned and opened the inner door for them, apparently satisfied with the results of the spell.

 The people within were tense, and immediately started to question the three new arrivals about the source of the sound and rumbling they’d all felt.